3MFConsortium/spec_securecontent/3MF Secure Content.md

 | digestmethod | **anyURI** | |   | Message digest method. |
 | @anyAttribute | | | | |

-The \<kekparams> element under a \<decryptright> element specifies the wrapping method used to wrap the CEK using a Key Encryption Key (KEK).
+The \<kekparams> element under a \<accessright> element specifies the wrapping method used to wrap the CEK using a Key Encryption Key (KEK).

 **wrappingalgorithm** - Wrapping algorithm used to wrap the Content Encryption Key (CEK).